Last updated:

 Conflict and violence

-In Ethiopia, a peace deal signed by the government and the Tigray People’s Liberation Front in November 2022 ended a brutal two-year war that displaced millions and created dire humanitarian conditions in the Tigray region.
+• In Ethiopia, a peace deal signed by the government and the Tigray People’s Liberation Front in November 2022 ended a brutal two-year war that displaced millions and created dire humanitarian conditions in the Tigray region.
 However, recovery and the resumption of services there will take time as conditions are exacerbated by volatile climate conditions and extended drought.
 For more, see our Ethiopia Humanitarian Crisis profile.

 Displacement

-IOM calls it “the busiest and riskiest migration corridors in the world” due to hundreds of thousands of people traveling in an irregular manner, often relying on smugglers to facilitate movement along the Eastern Route through Djibouti and Southern Route through Kenya.
+IOM calls the Horn of Africa one of “the busiest and riskiest migration corridors in the world” due to hundreds of thousands of people traveling in an irregular manner, often relying on smugglers to facilitate movement along the Eastern Route through Djibouti and the Southern Route through Kenya.

 Drought and climate shocks

 The prolonged drought has damaged soil, making it challenging to absorb the rain to grow crops.
 Caroline Wainwright, a climate scientist at Cardiff University in the United Kingdom, said the flooding does not simply undo three years of drought.
-In advance of the anticipated El Niño-induced flooding, $15 million was released from the Somalia Humanitarian Fund in early October 2023 to support early action and response.

-Early warning systems designed to warn against various hazards is one need that would help with limiting the impacts of climate-fueled disasters in the long run.
+Early warning systems designed to warn against various hazards would help with limiting the impacts of climate-fueled disasters in the long run.
 According to the UN Office for Disaster Risk Reduction, “Countries with substantial to comprehensive early warning system coverage have one-eighth the disaster mortality of those with limited or no coverage.
 Sadly, only 40% of Africa is covered by such systems, and even those are compromised by quality issues.”

 Impacts on women and children